-before it can be said that a reasonable hypothesis has been raised connecting diverticular disease of the colon or death from diverticular disease of the colon, with the circumstances of that service.
+before it can be said that a reasonable hypothesis has been raised connecting cut, stab, abrasion or laceration or death from cut, stab, abrasion or laceration, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 12 May 2015 concerning diverticular disease of the colon in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.
+- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 12 May 2015 concerning cut, stab, abrasion and laceration in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
+The contents of this Instrument are in similar terms as the revoked Instrument.
+Comparing this Instrument and the revoked Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'cut, stab, abrasion and laceration' in subsection 7(2); - new definitions of 'MRCA' and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'relevant service' in Schedule 1 Dictionary.